amybiggy/harbourbookclub/README.md

 - Template for Navbar taken from [Bootstrap](https://getbootstrap.com/docs/5.1/components/navbar/) and customised to meet project needs
 - Template for contact form taken from [Bootstrap](https://getbootstrap.com/docs/5.1/forms/overview/) and customised to meet project needs
 - I watched [this video](https://www.youtube.com/watch?v=4U_AAGHzTok) on how to add the map into my webpage
-- Template for modal taken from [Bootstrap](https://getbootstrap.com/docs/5.1/components/modal/) and customised to meet project needs

 ### Text